MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/deleterecord-and-moverecord-methods-example-vb.md

 # DeleteRecord and MoveRecord methods example (VB)

-**Applies to**: Access 2013, Office 2013
+**Applies to**: Access 2013 | Office 2013

-This example demonstrates how to copy, move, edit, and delete the contents of a text file published to a Web folder.
+This example demonstrates how to copy, move, edit, and delete the contents of a text file published to a web folder.
 Other properties and methods used include [GetChildren](getchildren-method-ado.md), [ParentURL](parenturl-property-ado.md), [Source](source-property-ado-record.md), and [Flush](flush-method-ado.md).

 ```vb